 Money laundering schemes can be quite straightforward.

-Imagine: A corrupt politician decides to turn their illegal profit into ‘clean’ money.
-They anonymously buy Van Gogh’s painting at an auction and transport the piece via a private plane to a secure warehouse.
-The politician then legitimately sells the painting, without even taking it from the warehouse, and obtains the ‘clean’ money, completing the money laundering cycle.
+Imagine: A corrupt politician decides to ‘clean’ their money.
+They anonymously buy a Van Gogh painting for cash at an auction and transport the piece via a private plane to a secure warehouse.
+The politician can then sell the painting through a legitimate art dealer and obtain ‘clean’ money, completing the money laundering cycle.

 In 2020, the EU and the UK adopted the 5th European AML Directive and became the first jurisdictions in the world to regulate the art trade.

 Art and antique traders (both individuals and businesses) as well as intermediaries (galleries, freeports, auction houses, etc.) that trade or store artworks worth over €10,000 must comply with the new directive.